The regulation states:

 Example 2: Client’s financial position indicates that any legal proceedings would be unsuccessful as the client is on low income or is in receipt of benefit and does not own any property.
 It is likely that we will grant the application in these circumstances.

 For any other accounts we think it reasonable to expect to see evidence of more substantial steps having been taken such as two letters being sent to the client seeking information regarding settlement with one being sent by recorded delivery.
-Letters to the opponent or opponent’s solicitor seeking an update should also be consider.
+Letters to the opponent or opponent’s solicitor seeking an update should also be considered.

 Once you have undertaken the above and you are still unaware of the recovery position, you should submit your account to the Board for it to be assessed.
 No hardship application is required in these circumstances as you are not aware of a recovery being made.